gauravt-cf/gauravt-cf/README.md

 ## 🚀 What I'm Working On

-- 🔧 Improving developer workflows with **custom tools and automation scripts**
 - 📦 Contributing to internal libraries at **Channel Fusion**
 - 📘 Writing clean, well-documented, and testable code
+- 🏁 Supporting **VW CRC Enrollments** during the current rollout phase
+- 🛠️ Designing and optimizing **scalable stored procedures** for performance and maintainability

 ---
 ## 🧠 Did You Know?